wishmouse/code_demo/README.md

 Write some view code that displays the results of the server response in a list (time box this).

-Hint: you may want to add the Jquery cdn script tag back into your html.
+Hint: if you're using JQuery you may want to add the Jquery cdn script tag back into your html.
 This will allow you to paste you jquery code into the browser console to debug it.

 ## Release 5: Finesse